 Data loss prevention tools for the cloud

-According to Skyhigh’s latest Cloud Adoption & Risk Report, the average company now uses 759 cloud services and this number is growing over 20% each quarter.
+According to McAfee MVISION Cloud’s latest Cloud Adoption & Risk Report, the average company now uses over 1,000 cloud services and this number is growing over 20% each quarter.
 Your employees may very well be uploading a wide variety of sensitive and regulated data such as personally identifiable information (PII), personal health information (PHI), as well as customer and proprietary information.
 Enterprises need a solution that extends their enterprise DLP policies to the cloud, without requiring them to create redundant policies and escalation workflows.

-Skyhigh Cloud Data Loss Prevention performs online and offline DLP inspection and integrates with leading data loss prevention tools including Symantec Data Loss Prevention, EMC RSA Data Loss Prevention, Websense Data Security, and Code Green Networks TrueDLP.
+McAfee MVISION Cloud CASB performs online and offline DLP inspection and integrates with leading data loss prevention tools including Symantec Data Loss Prevention, EMC RSA Data Loss Prevention, Websense Data Security, and Code Green Networks TrueDLP.
 By extending your existing policies and workflow to the cloud, you can leverage existing investments.
-If you do not already have a enterprise DLP solution, you can also configure policies and workflows in Skyhigh.
+If you do not already have an enterprise DLP solution, you can also configure policies and workflows in McAfee MVISION Cloud.
 Configurable actions include alerting, encrypting, blocking, quarantining, and tombstoning.

 CASB Magic Quadrant 2020 is here – McAfee a leader for the fourth consecutive year

 CASB Magic Quadrant 2019 is here – McAfee a Leader for third consecutive year